Manquia/Distillery/Containers.md

 Pop  x2    |_____|_____|_____|Push3|   Removed/Get value Push1, Push2
 Pop        |_____|_____|_____|_____|   Removed/Get value Push3
 ```
-(extra) To traverse a graph in a breadth-first approach, a queue can be used.
+(extra) To traverse a tree or graph in a breadth-first approach, a queue can be used.

 Tier 3.01: Stack (conceptual container)
 =======================================